Superalgos/Superalgos/docs/pages/suite/suite-trading-system-hierarchy.md

 **{{site.data.trading_system.open_execution}}**

-{% include note.html content="You don't need to do anything with this node for the time being, other than make sure its present once you are ready to trade live." %}
+{% include note.html content="You don't need to do anything with this node for the time being, other than make sure it is present once you are ready to trade live." %}

 ### Adding an Open Execution Node

-To add an open execution node, select *Add open Execution* on the open stage node menu.
+To add an open execution node, select *Add Open Execution* on the open stage node menu.